Managing Default Contagion in Inhomogeneous Financial Networks: Proofs

 and thus $\E\left[W^+\psi_T(W^-z)\right]>z$ for $z$ small enough which implies non-resilience by Theorem \ref{prop:nonres}.

-For resilience in part 2 we follow the same proof as for Theorem \ref{threshold:res} until we arrive at expression (\ref{eqn:expectation:upper:part}) which we can now evaluate with the same means as above.
+For resilience in part 2 we follow the same approach as in the proof of Theorem \ref{threshold:res} until we arrive at (\ref{eqn:expectation:upper:part}), which we can now evaluate with the same means as above.
 That is,